What are the Physical Effects of Sadness on the Body?

 When you feel down, the circuits in your brain for physical and emotional pain overlap.

 This doesn’t just happen in the areas of your brain that are related to the purely physical component of pain, but also in areas related to your somatic perception.

-This triggers a negative impact on your body, especially on your immune system, which can potentially increase your risk of disease, particularly inflammatory disease.
+This triggers a negative impact on your body, especially on your immune system.
+This could potentially increase your risk of disease, particularly inflammatory diseases, as shown by this study by the Valencia Polytechnic University.

 It affects your perception of temperature

-Another one of the physical effects of sadness is that it can increase your sensitivity to cold, even while people around you feel warm.
+It is also believed that sadness can increase your sensitivity to cold, even while people around you feel warm.

 It affects your appetite